ashtinannb/LIRI/README.md

 # LIRI
  LIRI, much like Apple's SIRI, is a Language Interpretation and Recognition Interface.
-LIRI is used to search for songs, artists, and concerts using API's.
+LIRI is used to search for movies, songs, artists, and concerts using API's.

  ## Technology Used:
  ### API's